NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/upload-a-letter.md

 Save the template then add your message content.

-## Formatting your letter
+## Formatting your letter template

 Do not change the page margins in the letter template.
 It has the correct layout for printing.

-Organise your message content using the styles in the template.
+Organise your letter content using the styles in the template.

 If you're copying and pasting text from another document, paste it without any formatting.
 Then [apply the styles](https://support.microsoft.com/en-gb/office/apply-styles-f8b96097-4d25-4fac-8200-6139c8093109) in the template.